Patterns in Sinai's walk: Introduction

-Also, there is at least one limit point along every sequence $a_n\to\infty$. \end{theorem} Our result is the analogue of Strassen's functional law of iterated logarithm for ordinary random walks \citep{ST}.
+Our result is the analogue of Strassen's functional law of iterated logarithm for ordinary random walks [\citet{ST}].
 This is often stated in terms of the rescaled process restricted to a \emph{finite} interval; such results easily follow from the full version.
-We also prove a version for the {\bf Brox diffusion}, the continuous version of Sinai's walk, see Theorem \ref{LILforDiffusion} in Section \ref{MotLIL}.
-As discussed there, Theorem \ref{FunLIL} extends to general environments that are close to Brownian motion.
-Our results are in agreement with Theorems 1.3, 8.1 of \citet{HS} about the one-point law:
+We also prove a version for the \textit{Brox diffusion}, the continuous version of Sinai's walk; see Theorem \ref{LILforDiffusion} in Section~\ref{MotLIL}.
+As discussed there, Theorem~\ref{FunLIL} extends to general environments that are close to Brownian motion.
+Our results are in agreement with Theorems 1.3, 8.1 of \citet{HS} about the one-point law,

-There are many ways in which Sinai's walk and the Brox diffusion are determined by their environment, see, for example the results of \cite{HU}, quoted as Theorem \ref{Hu Theorem} in the present paper.
-In particular, the location of $S(n)$ is well-predicted by $x(\log n)$, where $x$ is the process of wells for the environment.
-For the Brox diffusion, on the process level, the first author, \cite{CH}, showed that after some large random time, the path of the process $x(\log t)$ is close to that of the most-favorite-point process of the diffusion at time $t$.
+There are many ways in which Sinai's walk and the Brox diffusion are determined by their environment; see, for example, the results of \citet{HU}, quoted as Theorem~\ref{Hu Theorem} in the present paper.
+In particular, the location of $S(n)$ is well predicted by $x(\log n)$, where $x$ is the process of wells for the environment.
+For the Brox diffusion, on the process level, the first author, \citet{CH}, showed that after some large random time, the path of the process $x(\log t)$ is close to that of the most-favorite-point process of the diffusion at time $t$.

-In Section \ref{stepSection}, we give a precise description of the process of wells $x_B$ for the environment defined by two-sided Brownian motion $B$.
+In Section~\ref{stepSection}, we give a precise description of the process of wells $x_B$ for the environment defined by two-sided Brownian motion $B$.
 Informally, consider the graph of $B$ as a vessel in which water is poured gradually from the positive $y$ axis.
 The water forms several increasing and merging puddles, also called wells.
-Then $x_B(h)$ is the $x$-coordinate of the bottom of the first-created well with depth at least $h$.
+Then $x_B(h)$ is the $x$-coordinate of the bottom of the first-created well with depth at least~$h$.

 Our law of iterated logarithm is based on a similar theorem for the process of wells.
-This, in turn, is based on a large deviation principle for this process.
+This, in turn, is based on a large deviation principle for this process. \begin{theorem} The family of the laws of $\{m (x_B/M )\dvtx M>0\}$, as \mbox{$M\to\infty$}, satisfies a large deviation principle on $\C{M}$ with speed $M$ and good rate function $I$. \end{theorem}